CPG-KFUPM/GeoSIRR/README.md

 Alternatively, if the `.env` file is not configured, the application will prompt you to enter your API key upon startup and will save it to a local file for future use.

+**Note: The key is stored only locally and is not shared or transmitted to any external servers except OpenAI's API endpoints.**

 ---

 ## Usage